8ta4/reddit/README.md

 - How does the tool find similar posts?
     - The tool use a text similarity cosine similarity to compare the text of the positive examples with the text of the new posts.

+## Real-time Notifications

+- So, how will the tool notify me of similar posts?
+    - In the MVP, the tool won't send real-time notifications like email, in-app notifications, or a Chrome extension.
+Instead, it'll add similar posts to a file.
+You can set up your own watch tools to keep an eye on this file and notify you when there are changes.
+That way, you can customize your notifications and still stay in the loop.

+- How can I set up a watch tool to keep an eye on the file?
+    1. First, pick a file watch tool that works best for you, like [fswatch](https://emcrisostomo.github.io/fswatch/) for macOS or [inotify-tools](https://github.com/inotify-tools/inotify-tools/wiki) for Linux.
+    2. Install your chosen file watch tool on your system, following the instructions in its documentation.
+    3. Configure the tool to monitor the file where similar posts are added.
+    4. Set up a notification method within the watch tool, like sending an email or showing a desktop notification when the file changes.

+By doing this, you'll stay updated on similar posts as they appear on the monitored subreddit.
+And as the tool evolves and more features are added, you can expect even better notification options in the future.